microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsFunSettings/readme.md

 # Description

-This resource allows users to create and monitor SharePoint Online Site Collections.
+This resource used to set Team fun setting on a specific Team